 Bushnell (b.
 Dec.
 1, 1958) grew up in Glastonbury, Ct, and moved to New York City at age 19.
 She attended Rice University and New York University, and began her professional career at 19 when she wrote a children’s book for Simon & Schuster.
 Throughout her twenties, Bushnell developed her trademark style as a freelancer, writing darkly humorous pieces about women, relationships and dating for Mademoiselle, Self Magazine, and Esquire.

 In 1990, she wrote a column that would become a precursor for Sex and the City, called The Human Cartoon, a fictional serial published in Hamptons Magazine.

 She began writing for the New York Observer in 1993; in November of 1994 she created the column Sex and the City, which ran in the New York Observer for two years.
 The column was bought as a book in 1995, and sold to HBO as a series in 1996.
 Bushnell hosted a radio show on Sirius Satellite Radio, called Sex, Success, and Sensibility, which aired from October 2006 to October 2008.
 She wrote and created a web series, The Broadroom, starring Jennie Garth, which launched in September 2009.

 Through her books and television series, Bushnell’s work has influenced and defined two generations of women.
 She is the winner of the 2006 Matrix Award for books (other winners include Joan Didion and Amy Tan), and a recipient of the Albert Einstein Spirit of Achievement Award.
-She currently divides her time between Roxbury, Connecticut and New York City.
+She currently divides her time between New York City and Sag Harbor, New York.